neosoumik/sample_rover/README.md

 # B_help
-## Challenge : To help visually-impaired peole and to serve military purposes
+## Challenge : To help visually-impaired people and to serve military purposes

 we are aimed to provide blind people the reliable way to move aroud